Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 1. Consider creating the tables before ingestion, using each unique measurement in the line protocol data as the table names.
 2. Re-ingest failed requests.
 Failed requests will be stored in the Lambda's dead letter queue.

+### Stack Cost

+The following is an overview of how the costs are calculated for each deployed resource in the CloudFormation stack, at the time of writing (Oct.
+21, 2024).
+These calculations are based on the calculations used by the [AWS pricing calculator](https://calculator.aws/#/).
+Refer to the AWS pricing calculator for a more accurate estimate:

+- Lambda (without free tier):
+    - number of monthly requests x average request duration x 0.001 ms to sec conversion factor = total compute in seconds.
+    - memory usage in GB x total compute in seconds = total compute GB-s.
+    - total compute GB-s x 0.0000133334 USD = tiered price.
+    - number of monthly requests x 0.0000002 USD = monthly request charges.
+    - tiered price + monthly request charges = Lambda monthly cost.
+- REST API Gateway:
+    - number of monthly requests x 0.0000035 USD = REST API Gateway monthly cost.
+- CloudWatch:
+    - logs data ingested in GB per month x 0.50 USD = logs data ingested cost per month.
+    - logs data ingested in GB per month x 0.15 Storage compression factor x 1 Logs retention factor x 0.03 USD = standard/vended logs data storage cost.
+    - logs data ingested cost + standard/vended logs data storage cost = CloudWatch monthly cost.

+#### Solution

+The following are some approaches that can reduce stack costs:

+- The REST API Gateway incurs the highest costs for the stack.
+Reduce REST API Gateway costs by including as many line protocol points in a request as possible.
+5,000-20,000 line protocol points in each request is ideal.
+The Lambda memory size, Lambda timeout, REST API Gateway timeout, and client timeout may have to be increased in order to accommodate larger requests.
+    - NOTE: if requests contain only a single line protocol point, the ratio of REST API Gateway requests to ingested records would be 1:1 and costs would be much higher than including multiple line protocol points in each request.
+- If possible, create the necessary tables in advance, to reduce the time the connector will take to create tables.
+The connector adds a one second delay for table or database creation in order to avoid throttling.
+- Reduce the amount of memory the connector uses as a Lambda function.
+The default, and smallest possible value, is 128 MB.
+- Set the `EnableDatabaseCreation` or `EnableTableCreation` parameter to `false` to skip checks for existing databases or tables, if unnecessary.

 ## Caveats

 ### Line Protocol Tag Requirement